 Knowing what you hope to achieve makes you more efficient and helps you focus your efforts and resources.
 However, a stretch goal is too big and hard to achieve unless you break it down into manageable, small goals.
 That is where SMART goals come into play.

 Effective goals need to be SMART Goals – Specific, Measurable, Attainable, Realistic, and Time-Bound.
 Solid examples of SMART web goals include: “Increase traffic by 60% in six months” or “Add 1500 new subscribers to the newsletter over the next year” or “Connect with 10 people per week on Facebook.”

-You should define web goals before designing a website or other web-based marketing tool.
+If you are redesigning your website or launching a new one, then you should define your web goals prior to starting the project.
 Setting goals as an afterthought can lead to extended development time, additional incurred cost, and poor performance.
 Also by proactively establishing goals, web designers can tailor the site structure in a way that will best help achieve the goals set forth.

 Steps for Establishing SMART Goals